 To reach the hilltop where the fortress is, you will have to walk a pleasant 10 minutes.
 However, foresee at least a half hour because the views are magnificent and I’m sure you will stop at several places to take photos or just to enjoy the moment.

-Visit of this place can be combined with a visit to the Pliocene Museum in Dorkovo, as it is nearby and the entrance ticket covers both places.
-In Mondays the visits are free of charge.
+Visit this place can be combined with a visit to the Pliocene Museum in Dorkovo, as it is nearby and the entrance ticket covers both places.
+Mondays, the visits are free of charge.

 Large Choice of Restaurants

 Although Velingrad doesn’t have a distinguished traditional cuisine that is unique to the region, because it is settled between the Pirin and the Rhodope Mountains and mixes traditions from both places, here you can taste some typical Bulgarian dishes.
 Ask for the specialities, and especially for the ‘lunch menu’.